Mr-Courteous/xo-cleaners/src/components/Tag.md

       const results = res.data || [];

       // --- FIX: BATCHING REQUESTS ---
+      // Instead of firing all requests at once (which crashes the server),
-      const ticketsWithItems: Array<Ticket & { items?: Array<any> }> = [];
+      // we process them in small batches (e.g., 5 at a time). const ticketsWithItems: Array<Ticket & { items?: Array<any> }> = [];
       const BATCH_SIZE = 5;

       for (let i = 0; i < results.length; i += BATCH_SIZE) {
-        const batch = results.slice(i, i + BATCH_SIZE);
+        // Get the next group of 5 tickets const batch = results.slice(i, i + BATCH_SIZE);

-        const batchResults = await Promise.all(
+        // Fetch details for this group only const batchResults = await Promise.all(
           batch.map(async (ticket: Ticket) => {
             try {
-              if ((ticket as any).items && (ticket as any).items.length > 0) {
+              // If the backend already provided items, skip the extra fetch! if ((ticket as any).items && (ticket as any).items.length > 0) {
                  return ticket;
               }